JoBioSteak/flashcard-cli/DEVLOG.md

 2) It doesn't seem to understand that carbon dioxide and water are the same as the molecular formulae

 Right now, I have the similarity check set to 0.75.
 Further adjusting is clearly needed but I'm liking the results so far.

+15/07/2025
+......That was a longer break than I attended.
+Procrastination/general disenchantment with coding is one hell of a demotivator.
+I'm back and ready to make my dreams come true!
+Right now, that's making a nice GUI for the project instead of using the command line for everything.
+I've heard good things about tkinter so that's what I'll be going with.
+The basics will just include:
+1) input box for answer + output box for questions
+2) score + flashcard (skipped and remaining) tracker
+3) category selector (only have biochem for now but future proofing and such) button
+4) buttons to skip question, retry question, end quiz, redo skipped questions I think that's it for now.
+Well then, time to learn how to code with tkinter!